 Coveo ML provides a way to analyze the visits on your website to recommend content relevant to the user’s current visit history.
 The required data is collected each time a user visits a page containing the Page View Analytics component.
-This data is tracked anonymously and does not use any personal information, apart from the current visit page history.
+This data is tracked anonymously and doesn’t use any personal information, apart from the current visit page history.

 What to Expect From the Recommendations